• Home

 While the pain of being rejected is very real, you must know that this doesn’t mean that you’re unlovable or disposable.

-You may have had intrusive thoughts telling you horrible things, but none of the negativity, whether spoken or thought, is true.
+You may have had intrusive thoughts telling you horrible things, but none of the negativity is true.

-Whatever type of rejection it was, know that there is room for healing and that you can overcome it all.
+Whatever type of rejection it was, know that there is room for healing.

 Reflection Question: What if this rejection happened so that you could clearly see the One who will never reject you?